Tabor Academy (Massachusetts): Taber's vision

 Tabor Academy was founded in 1876 as a school for children from Marion, Massachusetts, by a bequest in the will of Elizabeth Sprague (Pitcher) Taber, a wealthy widow and benefactress of the town.
 Article 27 of her will stated, "I have lately caused to be erected on a lot owned by me in Marion Lower Village, a building ... to be known as 'The Tabor Academy'."
-She named the school after Mount Tabor, a mountain of biblical importance near the Sea of Galilee.
+It is rumored that she named the school after Mount Tabor, a mountain of biblical importance near the Sea of Galilee.
 From its creation, the academy was co-educational just as Mrs. Taber had intended, established "to provide better and more complete facilities than had heretofore existed or were likely to exist for thorough education in the higher branches of English knowledge".

 The first headmaster was Clark Phelps Howland of Yale University, who reported in 1884 that "It is the aim of the school to give thorough instruction, and to encourage in its pupils a desire for the real rather than the showy, and to develop the moral as well as the intellectual element."
 The initial tuition fee for the Academy was $24, or $300 for students who wished to board in the headmaster's home.
 While Elizabeth Taber did not stipulate any particular religious affiliation for the academy, Howland claimed that Tabor "will probably always be under the management of those who sympathize with the Congregational faith."
 Howland was succeeded by Dana Marsh Dustan, Dartmouth B.A.
 1880, A.M.
 1883 (1893–1901), Nathan Chipman Hamblin, Harvard B.A.
 1892 (1901–1910) and Charles Edward Pethybridge, Amherst B.A.
 1906 (1910–1916).

-The Lillard years
+Lillard years

 Tabor was reorganized in 1916 as an independent secondary school for boys under the tenure of headmaster Walter Huston Lillard, who came to Tabor from Phillips Academy and was educated himself at Dartmouth College and Oxford University, is responsible for creating the first long-range vision for the future of the Academy: one that excluded girls.